Lab 3: Introduction to JS

 Step 2.2: Find the link to the current page

-To find the link to the current page, we need three pieces of information:
+To identify the link pointing to the current page, we need three things:

 array.find()